elistevens/xws-spec/README.md

 against (for all cards released by 14th Oct 2014) can be found here:

 [http://github.com/elistevens/xws-spec/blob/gh-pages/README_NAMES.md](./README_NAMES.md)

+Implementation authors should not rely on this listing to be updated promptly upon the release of new content.
+It is intended to be a useful check of an implementation's canonicalization routines.

 This information is also provided as part of the `xws-spec` bower package.
 See the `window.xws.pilot_faction2ship2pilot2obj_dict` and